zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 $$ I_{dst}(x,y) = I_{src}\left(f_x(x,y), f_y(x,y)\right) $$

 where $$\langle f_x,f_y \rangle : dst \to src$$ is the inverse mapping.
-This allows avoiding to have output pixel not assigned to a value.
+This allows avoiding to have output pixels not assigned to a value.

 Usually, when you compute source coordinates you get **floating-point** numbers, so you need to decide how to choose which source pixel to copy into the destination.
 The naive approach is to round the coordinates to the nearest integers (_nearest-neighbor_ interpolation).
 However, better results can be achieved by using more sophisticated interpolation methods, where a polynomial function is fit into some neighborhood of the computed pixel $$\left(f_x(x,y), f_y(x,y)\right)$$, and then the value of the polynomial at $$\left(f_x(x,y), f_y(x,y)\right)$$ is taken as the interpolated pixel value [^2].

 The problem is that different library could have some little differences in how they implement the interpolation filters but above all, if they introduce the **anti-aliasing filter**.
 In fact, if we interpret the image scaling as a form of image resampling from the view of the [Nyquist sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), downsampling to a smaller image from a higher-resolution original can only be carried out after applying a suitable 2D anti-aliasing filter to prevent [aliasing artifacts](https://en.wikipedia.org/wiki/Aliasing).

-`OpenCV` that could be considered the standard de-facto in image processing does not use an anti-aliasing filter on the contrary, `Pillow`, probably the most known and used image processing library in python, introduces the anti-aliasing filter.
+`OpenCV` that could be considered the standard de-facto in image processing does not use an anti-aliasing filter on the contrary, `Pillow`, probably the most known and used image processing library in Python, introduces the anti-aliasing filter.

 ## Comparison of libraries

 To have an idea of how the different implementations affect the resized output image, we made a comparison of four libraries, the ones we considered the most used, in particular in the ML field.
-Moreover, we focused on libraries that could be used in python.
+Moreover, we focused on libraries that could be used in Python.

 We tested the following libraries and methods:
 1. **OpenCV** v4.5.3: [`cv2.resize`](https://docs.opencv.org/4.5.2/da/d54/group__imgproc__transform.html#ga47a974309e9102f5f08231edc7e7529d)